 | CNY Hiking HOME PAGE | Central Adirondacks | Blue Mountain Wild Forest |

 At 0.6 miles reach the junction of a snowmobile trail and turn right following the snowmobile trail over Johnny Mack Brook on a bridge.
 The trail turns left off the snowmobile trail briefly at 0.7 miles only to rejoin the snowmobile trail.
 At 0.8 miles the trail turns left and heads to a campsite on Rock Lake.

 The view is beautiful as you scan across this large lake toward the mountains in the distance.
 To return, simply retrace your steps for a 1.6 mile round trip hike.
+Look below for a video featuring a hike to Rock Lake.

 Rock River Trail

+This three mile trail used by snowmobiles in the winter and anglers in the summer, brings you to the southern banks of the Rock River near an old campsite.
+Hiking and snowshoeing is also popular on this trail.
 From the parking area, the red marked trail heads into the forest.
 At 0.4 miles you'll start a gradual descent that ends at the junction of a snowmobile trail at 0.9 miles.
 After crossing a stream on a bridge, you reach another junction in 200 feet.
 Continue straight and soon enter a muddy stretch of trail.

 Views of Rock Lake through the trees begin at 1.2 miles.
-Soon there is more wet sections to cross until the trail begins to climb and veers right after 1.5 miles.
 Rock Lake comes back into view at 1.6 miles on your left.
 A short bushwhack will bring you to the sandy shoreline of the lake.
 This is the perfect spot if your planning a shorter hike.
+The remaining 1.4 miles of the trail runs along the edge of Stark Hill.
+At 2.9 miles there is a moderate descent to the south bank of the Rock River reached at 3.0 miles.
+There is an old campsite nearby.

 Directions: From Lake Durant State Campground, head east on NY 28/NY 30.
 Both trailheads will be on your left (north) with the Rock Lake Trail parking area first.
+The GPS coordinates for the Rock Lake parking area is N43 49.264 W74 20.884 and N43 48.774 W74 19.403 for the Rock River parking area.

+Central Adirondacks Blue Mountain Wild Forest